navneet-Singh13/Movix/README.md

-# Moviemania
+# Movix

-Moviemania is a web-based platform designed for movie enthusiasts to search, explore, and discover movie details.
+Movix is a web-based platform designed for movie enthusiasts to search, explore, and discover movie details.
 The app features a clean and user-friendly interface, enabling seamless browsing of movie information.

 ## Features